ContextLab/pca_paper/README.md

 # Overview

-This repository contains code and data pertaining to [High-order cognition is supported by information-rich but compressible brain activity patterns](link) by Lucy L. W. Owen and Jeremy R. Manning.
+This repository contains code and data pertaining to [High-level cognition is supported by information-rich but compressible brain activity patterns](link) by Lucy L. W. Owen and Jeremy R. Manning.

 The repository is organized as follows: